For buying my first homeReviewed April 2026

 Most states provide a cooling-off period after exchange during which the buyer can withdraw (usually forfeiting a small penalty):

-Note: Properties sold at auction have no cooling-off period in any state.
+Properties sold at auction have no cooling-off period in any state.
 If you buy at auction, you are unconditionally committed from the moment the hammer falls.
+All due diligence (finance, inspection, contract review) must be complete before you raise your hand.

 Use the cooling-off period wisely: finalise your building inspection, confirm your finance is unconditionally approved, and have your solicitor review anything you didn’t understand in the contract.